By Nicole H., a Hotline advocate

 You have already been through so much pain in your relationship.
 Now that it’s over, you’re still feeling pain.
 Why?
 Part of the reason is likely because you cared deeply about your partner and your relationship.
 Loving an abusive partner isn’t uncommon, strange or wrong.
 And it’s never easy to deal with the end of a relationship, whether it was abusive or not.

-Also, many survivors talk about their struggles with recovering after their abusive partner leaves because they believe that their partner is not suffering at all.
+Also, many survivors talk about their struggles with recovering after their abusive partner ends the relationship because they believe that their partner is not suffering at all.
 Maybe they’ve even moved on to someone new.
 This may feel terribly unfair or disheartening, but it’s important to remember that they are not “better off,” happier, or “fixed.”
 They are still exactly who they were when they left you.
 Their “love” was not loving or safe; they hurt you on purpose.
 You deserve to be with someone who treats you with respect and kindness.
 Whatever your ex-partner’s life may seem like now, it does not change how amazing and full your life can be now that they’re gone.

 Tips for Healing and Recovery